isomerpages/moe-silingpri/_our-experiences/Staff Recognition.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"My daughter is a student of Madam Atiqa, form teacher of Class 2 Innovation.She
+<p>"My child is a student of Madam Atiqa.
+She was my child’s co-form teacher
-was my child's co-form teacher (in primary 1) and currently form teacher (in primary 2) for my child.
-Throughout the 2nd year known her, and even during the 1st year known her, she has shown great discpline and passion being a teacher, which is not really strongly evident in other teachers teaching my child's class.
-She is a very caring teacher.
-She is also alert in identifying potential troublemakers in her class and sorted out the issue and informed me (as the parent whose child was affected in the bully) , and sorted out the issue and disciplined or advised that child accordingly.
+in Primary 1 and is currently her form teacher in Primary 2.
+Throughout the two years that I have known her, she has shown strong discipline and great passion for teaching.
+She is very caring and attentive.
+She is also alert in identifying potential issues among students in her class and takes prompt action to address them.
+On one occasion when my child was affected by a peer’s behaviour, Madam Atiqah informed me and handled the matter appropriately by guiding and advising the students involved.
+Furthermore, she is prompt in following up on school lessons and monitoring her students’ learning progress.
+I feel that she deserves to be recognised as a good teacher who shows strong potential and dedication to the teaching profession."</p>
-I do not know exactly what she did but you may ask her about the "pencil poking on my child's arm issue several times on different days".
-She is prompt in her follow up for school lessons, studies as well and I feel she deserved to be recognized as a great teacher as she has shown great potential and dediction as a teacher.
-However, I might notice that she is rather a quiet teacher.
-Therefore, I am giving this write up to her to nominate her for the teachers' award.
-I truly hope she wins.
-Good luck Madam Atiqa."</p>
 <p></p>
 <p><em>- Ms Mazlina</em>
 </p>